MarkusMaiwald/dotfiles-1/README.md

 ## Don't use these

-These are designed for my Chef configuration so they will overwrite your existing ones without asking.
+These assume you're using oh-my-zsh and will also overwrite your existing files without asking.